82nd Infantry Regiment "Torino": Interwar years

 On 31 October 1926 the brigade command and the 82nd Infantry Regiment were disbanded, while the 81st Infantry Regiment, now renamed 81st Infantry Regiment "Torino", was assigned on 25 November 1926 to the XXII Infantry Brigade, which was the infantry component of the 22nd Territorial Division of Perugia.

 On 1 July 1938 the 82nd Infantry Regiment "Torino" was reformed in Civitavecchia with two battalions transferred from the 7th Infantry Regiment "Cuneo" and the 12th Infantry Regiment "Casale".
 The regiment also included a command company, a support weapons company equipped with 47/32 anti-tank guns, and a mortar company equipped with 81mm Mod.
 35 mortars.
-The regiment, together with the 81st Infantry Regiment "Torino", was assigned to the Central Military Schools Command - Infantry Division "Torino" and tasked with training of personnel.
+The regiment, together with the 81st Infantry Regiment "Torino", was assigned to the Central Military Schools Command – Infantry Division "Torino" and tasked with training of personnel.
 On 9 April 1939 the 82nd Torino formed its III Battalion.
 On 5 June 1940 the division became an operational unit and separated from the Central Military Schools Command.

 World War II

-At the outbreak of World War II the regiment consisted of a command, a command company, three fusiliers battalions, a cannons company equipped with 47/32 anti-tank guns, and a mortar company equipped with 81mm Mod.
+At the outbreak of World War II the regiment consisted of a command, a command company, three fusilier battalions, a cannons company equipped with 47/32 anti-tank guns, and a mortar company equipped with 81mm Mod.
 35 mortars.
 On 6 April 1941 the Torino division participated in the invasion of Yugoslavia.
 In early July 1941 the division returned to Civitavecchia.

 In July 1941 the division was assigned to the Italian Expeditionary Corps in Russia and left Rome on 10 July 1941 for Ukraine.
 In fall of 1941 the division fought in Eastern Ukraine.
-For their conduct on the Eastern Front between August 1941 and May 1942 the two Torino infantry regiments were each awarded a Silver Medal of Military Valour.
+For their conduct on the Eastern Front between August 1941 and May 1942 the two Torino infantry regiments were each awarded a Silver Medal of Military Valor.
 In 1942 the division was assigned to the Italian Army in Russia/8th Army, which suffered heavy losses on the Don river during the Soviet Operation Little Saturn in December 1942 and the Ostrogozhsk–Rossosh offensive, which began on 13 Januar 1943.
 By February 1943 the 8th Army had been destroyed and some 8,000 men of the Torino division were killed or missing, including 2,608 of the 3,300 men of 82nd Infantry Regiment "Torino".
-For their sacrifice on the Don river the 81st Infantry Regiment "Torino" and 82nd Infantry Regiment "Torino" were both awarded a Gold Medal of Military Valour.
+For their sacrifice on the Don river the 81st Infantry Regiment "Torino" and 82nd Infantry Regiment "Torino" were both awarded a Gold Medal of Military Valor.

 The survivors of the division returned to Italy, where on 1 June 1943 the 159th Infantry Division "Veneto" was renamed 52nd Infantry Division "Torino", and the 256th Infantry Regiment "Veneto" was renamed 82nd Infantry Regiment "Torino".
 After the announcement of the Armistice of Cassibile on 8 September 1943 the Torino division resisted from 9 to 13 September invading German forces and Yugoslav partisans, but on 13 September the division surrendered to the Germans and was disbanded.